PlatinumGamesDevs/KitChestPMMP/README.md

 # KitChestPMMP
-this pmmp plugin kitchestpmmp is coded by me basically advancedkits in chest
+this pmmp plugin is kitchestpmmp is coded by me basically advancedkits in chest

 # todo
-add PiggyCustomEnchnats Support
+add PiggyCustomEnchants Support
 add FormAPI Support

 # to fix